Senegal’s Sall vows to exit office in April but election date still unknown

 Pakistan government deal agreed despite opposition from Imran Khan’s PTI

-“On April 2, 2024, my mission ends at the head of Senegal,” the president said during a televised interview on Thursday, seemingly ending suspicions that he might remain in office longer than expected.
+“On April 2, 2024, my mission ends at the head of Senegal,” the president said during a televised interview late on Thursday, seemingly ending suspicions that he might remain in office longer than expected.

 “As far as the date is concerned, we’ll see what the dialogue comes up with,” he added.
 “The election can be held before or after April 2.”
 It remains unclear if a new president could be elected before that date.

-The Constitutional Court ordered the government to set a new election date as soon as possible and Sall has promised to comply but a date has not been set yet.

-Sall said on Thursday that he would hold talks next week with political leaders, and afterwards a timeline for elections and what will happen after his mandate ends will become clearer.
+Sall said he would hold talks next week with political leaders and afterwards a timeline for elections and what will happen after his mandate ends will become clearer.

 “It is clear that the country can’t remain without a president.
-The dialogue will determine what happens next and I hope that after this dialogue there will be a consensus,” he said.
+The dialogue will determine what happens next, and I hope that after this dialogue, there will be a consensus,” he said.

+However, on Friday, most candidates who were approved to run in the delayed presidential poll and a large civil society collective said they would refuse to take part in the dialogue.

+“We oppose all proposals for dialogue and demand that a date be set before April 2,” one of the candidates, Boubacar Camara, said at a press conference.

 Senegal has been seen as one of West Africa’s most stable democracies, but disputes over the election have plunged the country into a political crisis that has sparked deadly protests.
 At least three people have been killed by security forces and dozens injured.